 A Little About Radishes

 Let's be honest.
 Radishes usually get a bad rap.
 When you buy them at the grocery store, they are small white balls of bitter plant root encased in a bright red woody and chewy covering.
-Not very pleasing to the pallet and a lot of people will tell you that they don't care for radishes.
+Those are not very pleasing to the pallet, and a lot of people will tell you that they don't care for radishes.

 Thing is, there's another side to radishes.
-Once you take a step into the radish world you will see that there are many different varieties, textures and flavors that can be experienced with a radish.
-They can be crunchy without being tough and bitter and can be prepared many different ways than just sliced and tossed on a salad for color.
-Radishes are food and food is good.
+Once you take a step into the radish world, you will see that there are many different varieties, textures, and flavors that can be experienced with a radish.
+They can be crunchy without being tough and bitter and can be prepared in many different ways than just sliced and tossed on a salad for color.
+Radishes are food, and food is good.

-The Red Globe variety of radish that you see on your grocery store shelf is just the tip of the iceberg when it comes to varieties available.
-There are hundreds if not thousands of varieties of this crazy little vegetable.
-I would love to sample them all but unfortunately I only have so much room in my garden every spring and fall.
+The Red Globe variety of radish that you see on your grocery store shelf is just the tip of the iceberg when it comes to the varieties available.
+There are hundreds, if not thousands, of varieties of this crazy little vegetable.
+I would love to sample them all, but unfortunately, I only have so much room in my garden every spring and fall.

 Some varieties that I grow on a regular basis every year are: